Electronic and RF-Toolbox – Software user guide

 Here, only the Title needs to be entered and the file needs to be selected using the (+) button in the upper right corner.

-Next you can choose if you like to add a File from DropBox, your Photo Library or from iTunes.
+Next you can choose if you like to add a File from your Photo Library.

-On a limited basis, you can also create your own Circuit Diagram from inside this App.
+On a limited basis, you can create your own Circuit Diagrams from inside this App.